kamilwrobel43/NLP-hotel-reviews-classification-adalora/README.md

 For more details check
 - `results_classification.ipynb` -> all metrics and confusion matrices for all 4 models
-- `testing_on_cusom_reviews.ipynb` -> comparsion on various custom reviews on 4 classification models and 1 regression
+- `testing_on_custom_reviews.ipynb` -> comparsion on various custom reviews on 4 classification models and 1 regression

 ## Model Performance